limegimlet/learning/_posts/2020-11-19-confinement-2-week-3-a-new-hope.md

 Daily Covid deaths have flattened, but have not (yet) begun going down.
 Which is not surprising.
 Most people spend time in hospital or ICU before they unfortunately pass away.

+{% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/383.embed?showlink=false"></iframe> {% endraw %}

 Another sobering thought to keep in mind: not all Covid deaths are in the hospital.
 To date, EHPADs (senior homes) account for ~1/3 of total Covid deaths.

 (Deaths in EHPAD are only reported 2x a week, so there are no daily numbers.
-But as of Nov 10 there were 13000 EHPAD deaths, and nearly 29000 deaths in hospital).
+But as of Nov 10 there were 13000 cumulative EHPAD deaths, and nearly 29000 cumulative deaths in hospital).

-{% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/383.embed?showlink=false"></iframe> {% endraw %}

 ## Next update: an incidence rate reality check